--> you can increase or decrease the amount of rows, but please look at the picture on how it needs to look like right now (the heel is still shown)
+You can increase or decrease the amount of rows, but please look at the picture to see what it should look like right now (the heel is still shown)

 Round 1: ch 1, 1 sc in each st all around, 1 sc in the same st as the last, 15 sc evenly across the instep (row – end edges), sl st to the first st (49 sts)

 The number 15 (for the 15 sc’s) will increase by 2 per additional row you made after row 7 (if it was needed)

 Round 2: ch 1, 1 sc in each st all around, sl st to the first st, turn (starting rows again)